FMecha/battlegear/docs/sidebs/tracks.md

 ![2:00 / Original 3](../images/tracks/sbs/sbss_2_00.png)

 * Japanese name: 超弩級 -丑の刻- (Ishiyumi-kyu -Ushi no Koku-; in English, this translates to Super Dreadnought -Time of the Ox-.
-In traditional Japanese timekeeping, ox/bullock symbolizes the time between midnight and before dawn (between 2 am to 4 am).
+In traditional Japanese timekeeping, ox/bullock symbolizes the time between midnight and before dawn, between 2 am to 4 am).
 * Default music: Midnight
 * *Unlocked by winning in at least ten previously unlocked tracks.* (Generally, this means all the main tracks; however since the other two original tracks are unlocked at that point, beating them while skipping two regular tracks may also work.)